Advanced Diploma of Electronics and Communications Engineering

 DurationFull-time 2 years, Part-time may be available, Full-time 2.5 years

 Get started in a career that will see you design and develop electronic products and processes that make a difference.

 You’ll develop skills to design, validate and evaluate electronics and communication equipment as well as systems.

-You’ll also be able to manage risk; estimate and manage projects; and provide technical and sales advice.
+You’ll also be able to manage risk, estimate and manage projects, and provide technical and sales advice.

 RMIT offers a variety of learning and teaching approaches including lectures, seminars, studios, workshops, presentations, group discussions and syndicate work.
-These are primarily in English.

 You'll have access to online resources through the myRMIT student portal.